SudoMagicCode/SudoSignals/docs/docs/gettingStarted/createInstallation.md

 # Create an Installation

-If you're creating your first installation you can click `Get Started`.
+If you're creating your first installation you can click `Create Installation`.

 ![Create Installation 001](../../../assets/images/create-installation/create-installation-001.png)